Motel One

-Motel One is a German low-budget hotel chain.
-It was founded in 2000 by the former Accor manager Dieter Müller (*1954) in Munich and is now run by him and his wife Ursula Schelle-Müller (*1965).
+Motel One is a German hotel chain headquartered in Munich.
+It operates properties in eleven European countries as well as one hotel in New York City.
+A few of the company's hotels use their upscale subsidiary brand The Cloud One instead.

 History

-In 2000, the first Motel One opened in Offenbach am Main.
+It was founded in 2000 by the former Accor manager Dieter Müller in Munich and is now run by him and his wife, Ursula Schelle-Müller.
+In the same year, the first Motel One opened in Offenbach am Main.
 Hotels in Schweinfurt, Lohfelden, Ratingen and Kleinmachnow followed – in places that are mostly close to big cities but outside the inner city.
 In 2004 the motel-one management changed its strategy, concentrating on opening new motels in central locations in the big cities.
 In the year 2015, nine small hotels were sold, for the start-up phase, to the real estate investor FDM Management, which operates them as Première-Classe-Hotels.